sendinblue/APIv3-php-library/docs/Api/ResellerApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **deleteChildDomain**
-> deleteChildDomain($childAuthKey, $domainName)
+> deleteChildDomain($childIdentifier, $domainName)

-Delete the sender domain of the reseller child based on the childAuthKey and domainName passed
+Delete the sender domain of the reseller child based on the childIdentifier and domainName passed

 ### Example
 ```php